Rule Engine

 - Check that rule is in SceneConnector list

-- Ensure no errors in rule code
+- Ensure no errors in rule code (if custom rule)

 See Also